 Level Level 1 Beginner

 - Do not grip your follow’s hand until and unless you are making an emergency stop.
-Your follow can spin more freely if you keep your hand open or cupped so her fingers can rotate inside your hand.
+Your follow can spin more freely if you keep your hand open with your palm down, or cupped so her fingers can rotate inside your hand.
+The best practice is to guide with only your middle and ring fingers.

-- For multiple spins add extra steps in the direction of the spin to follow your follow’s motion.
-This elongates the sequence to 4 or more beats.
-The more spins you do, the more this will resemble a moon orbiting a planet rather than a line.
+- For multiple spins add extra steps in the direction of the spin to go with your follow’s motion.

 - Think tall to keep your center of gravity over the balls of your feet.